mebusy/notes/dev_notes/manim_readme.md

 Pretty long command ...

-To save life, on linux of OSX, you can create a bash function in your bash profile file to later use
+To save life, on linux or OSX, you can create a bash function in your bash profile file to later use

 ```bash
 function manim() {